neondatabase/website/content/docs/guides/prisma-tutorial.md

 ## Conclusion

 Congratulations!
 You have completed the _Use Prisma with Neon_ tutorial.
-To recap, you have learned how to connect from Prisma to Neon, how to use Prisma Migrate to evolve a schema, how to add data using the Neon SQL Editor and Prisma Studio, how to send queries using Prisma Client, and how to introspect an existing database.
+To recap, you have learned how to connect from Prisma to Neon, how to use Prisma Migrate to evolve a schema, how to add data using the Neon SQL Editor and Prisma Studio, how to send queries using Prisma Client, and finally, how to introspect an existing database.

 ## Need help?